Noticeboard

 Clinical Research

-If you have any questions or wish to be excluded from this list, please contact Fran Guy, Practice Manager on 01538 399008 or email moorland.med@nhs.net
+If you have any questions or would rather not receive invitations to participate in research, please contact Fran Guy, Practice Manager on 01538 399008 or email moorland.med@nhs.net

 This Practice is proud to be involved in research